Greg4cr/sbse-sigsoft-standard/README.md

 ## Invalid Criticisms

-- That a reproduction or replication study is just a repeat of prior work.
+- That a reproduction or replication study is just a repeat of prior work (see **Replication Studies**).
 Replications and reproductions are essential to the scientific method and the advancement of a field.
   - To the authors writing such  reprodictiom papers: (a) motivate the importance of the initial work (being replicated or reproduced here) ; (b) offer new insight beyond the initial study.
 - That an approach is not benchmarked against an inappropriate or unavailable baseline.
 If a state-of-the-art approach lacks an available and functional implementation, it is not reasonable to expect the author to recreate that approach for benchmarking purposes.
 - That results are negative (i.e., worse than a random search or other state-of-the-art).
 Such results are still valuable and advance the state of the field.